Psychologist Vanessa Stapleton providing different types of therapy in Good Hope

 Read more about this cost related question here.
 Contact us now for help, and supportive personalized mental health services.
 BetterHelp will help you find and connect to a licensed professional counselor helping people.
 Get started today to book a personalized consultation appointment online.

-How is a licensed therapist on this Good Hope online therapy platform verified?
+How are therapists on a Good Hope online therapy platform verified?

 Please note BetterHelp does not offer or provide care from Good Hope psychiatrists to prescribe a drug or medication as treatment, or perform psychological assessments and other psychiatric services.